arangodb/spring-data-demo/README.md

 youngStarks.forEach(System.out::println);
 ```

-The new methods produce the following console output.
+The new methods produce the following console output:

 ```
 ## Find top 2 Lannnisters ordered by age
 Character [id=characters/264839, name=Jaime, surname=Lannister, alive=true, age=36]
 Character [id=characters/264841, name=Cersei, surname=Lannister, alive=true, age=36]
-## Find all characters which name is 'Bran' or 'Sansa' and it's surname ends with 'ark' and are between 10 and 16 years old
+## Find all characters whoes name is 'Bran' or 'Sansa' with surname ending on 'ark' and age between 10 and 16 years old
 Character [id=characters/264851, name=Bran, surname=Stark, alive=true, age=10]
 Character [id=characters/264847, name=Sansa, surname=Stark, alive=true, age=13]
 ```

 ## Single entity result

-With derived queries we cannot only query for multiple entities.
+With derived queries we can not only query for multiple entities, but also for single entities.
 If we expect only a single entity as the result we can use the corresponding return type.

 Because we have a unique hash index on the fields `name` and `surname` we can expect only a single entity when we query for both.